mnr991299-cmd/expense-tracker/README.md

 ## Screenshots

--The /screenshots folder contains images showing how the program works:
+- The /screenshots folder contains images showing how the program works:

--add_expense.png – Adding a new expense
+- a dd_expense.png – Adding a new expense

--show_all.png – Viewing all expenses
+- show_all.png – Viewing all expenses

--total_expenses.png – Displaying total expenses
+- total_expenses.png – Displaying total expenses

--filter_category.png – Filtering expenses by category
+- filter_category.png – Filtering expenses by category

--filter_month.png – Filtering expenses by month
+- filter_month.png – Filtering expenses by month

 ## Requirements

--Python 3.x
+- Python 3.x

-some additional libraries required
+- some additional libraries required

 ## Notes

--Make sure main.py and expense_manager.py are in the same folder.
+- Make sure main.py and expense_manager.py are in the same folder.

--Use consistent category names (like Food, Travel, Bills) for accurate filtering.
+- Use consistent category names (like Food, Travel, Bills) for accurate filtering.

--The program automatically creates expenses.txt if it doesn’t exist.
+- The program automatically creates expenses.txt if it doesn’t exist.

--Include screenshots and recordings in their respective folders for submission.
+- Include screenshots and recordings in their respective folders for submission.

 ## Future Enhancements

--Export expenses to CSV for Excel analysis
+- Export expenses to CSV for Excel analysis

--Graphical visualization of expenses
+- Graphical visualization of expenses

--Monthly budget notifications
+- Monthly budget notifications

--Adding a GUI interface for better user experience
+- Adding a GUI interface for better user experience

 ## About Me